kelyar/wix-ui-lib/README.md

 #### Save Wix.UI Model

-When you want to save the state of your components you can simply call the toJSON function on the **Wix.UI** to get it's current state.
+When you want to save the state of your components you can simply call the toJSON function on the **Wix.UI** to get its current state.
 This saved json representation can be later used to (re)initialize the **Wix.UI**.
 E.g. you can save it in your database and read on next invocations of the App Settings.

     var componentsValues = Wix.UI.toJSON();